The Difference Between Comic Investing & Comic Book Collecting

 I bought and collected what I liked.
 I didn't really seek out comics to invest in.
 I sought out comic books to read and enjoy.

 When I learned more about the world of comic investing, I learned a principle that many successful comic dealers use.
 It would be my guiding principle when it comes to investing in comics and for seeking out comics to invest in.

 Don't Get What You Like.
 Get What's In Demand!

 Now, don't get all excited.
 There's a lot more to comic investing than that.
 New books that come out are in demand also, but they are not good investments.
-I wont discuss why modern comic book aren't good investment comics in this hub. if you want to know why they aren't, just visit the link.
+I won't discuss why modern comic book isn't good investment comics in this hub. if you want to know why they aren't, just visit the link.
 It will bring you to an article explaining why modern comic investing is a bad idea.